PRP Anti Hair Loss Therapy

 •Increases blood supply and thus, nutrients to the hair follicles

-We generally recommend our patients to perform a series of 4 PRP hair treatments, one month apart.
+We generally recommend our patients to perform a series of 4 PRP hair treatments, one month apart at our Markham facility.
 Given that hair loss is usually associated with genetics and other internal reasons, a maintenance session is necessary every 4-6 months.

 What is Platelet-Rich Plasma?